GeotrekCE/Geotrek-rando-v3/docs/customization.md

     - `source`: must match to the old URL.
 Use the wildcard `*` to redirect a subdirectory.
 Use `:varname` to forward a variable to the destination
     - `destination`: must match to the new URL.
 Use `:varname` to inject a variable captured in the old URL
-    - `locale`: This can be `undefined` or `false`.
-This argument specifies if the server must detect automatically the locale or if the rule specifies itself the locale used.
-Default to `undefined`
     - `permanent`: Set to `true` if the redirection is permanent.
 Set to `false` if the redirection is temporally.
 Default to `false`

     Examples :